sympy/sympy/doc/src/explanation/best-practices.md

   This sort of thing is particularly bad because it generally doesn't lead to any errors.
 It will just silently give the "wrong" answer because SymPy will be treating symbols that you thought were the same as different.
-The solution is to not mix string inputs with non-string inputs.
+The situation is avoided by not using string inputs.

   If you are parsing strings, and you want some of the symbols in it to have certain assumptions, you should create those symbols and pass them to the